 For instance, if a recording agreement provides that a label will pay an advance of $50,000, most of that money may be used for recording costs, such as payments for studio time, producers, side musicians and mixing.
 If the payout to those third parties amounts to $40,000, and manager’s commission is 20%, the manager’s take would be $8,000 and the artist would only receive $2,000.
 Moreover, the artist would still be responsible for paying taxes, and all his other expenses such as the accountant, attorney, vocal coach, etc.

-Similarly, if the artist is unsigned and paying for the costs of touring, unless the management agreement is carefully negotiated, the artist could easily end up being left with little, nothing on even owing the manager money.
+Similarly, if the artist is unsigned and paying for the costs of touring, there’s a real danger.
+Unless the management agreement is carefully negotiated, the artist could easily end up being left with little, nothing on even owing the manager money.
 For instance, if the artists makes a total of $15,000 playing live gigs on a tour, the expenses — such as a tour bus, gas, hotel, etc. — could end up costing $12,000.
 The manager’s commission would be 20% of $15,000 or $3,000, leaving the artist with exactly nothing.

 The duration of the agreement is just as important as the definition of the manager’s commission.
 Management-artist relationships are like marriages.
 They can be great, or they can go bad.
-If things do not work out, it is very disadvantageous to the artist if the manager still has the right to his commission because the artist may want to have nothing more to do with the manager.
+If things do not work out, it is very disadvantageous to the artist if the manager still has the right to his commission.
+For starters, the artist may want to have nothing more to do with the manager, much less pay him.

-1. has a longer period over which to help make the artist successful (which could be in the artist’s interest if things work out); and 2. have a longer period of time over which he can claim a commission (which is practically never in the artist’s interest).
+1. has a longer period over which to help make the artist successful.
+This can be in the artist’s interest if things work out.

 The actual amounts are often spelled out – after protracted negotiations.